Skip to content

 Who should attend

-This event is open to all event, working at the intersection of AI, climate, and real‑world impact, including:
+This event is open to those working at the intersection of AI, climate, and real-world impact, including:

-• Researchers pushing the boundaries of what AI can achieve for climate solutions
+• Researchers advancing the application of AI for climate solutions

 Why attend

-• Hear from Keynote speakers, from key voices on the role of AI in driving towards net zero
+• Hear from keynote speakers on the role of AI in accelerating progress towards net zero

-• Take part in roundtable discussions, lean into the conversation with other peers on how we drive meaningful impact
+• Take part in roundtable discussions and engage with peers on shared challenges

 Agenda